ironnysh/mighty/README.md

 ### Replace images and fonts
 The `src/assets` folder includes all the non-code files: fonts, images, and favicon.
 You can replace these with your graphics and fonts.
 Please note: if you decide to change the names of the images, update them accordingly in the code (it's recommended to use the `Find and Replace` option in your code editor).

-#### Tips
+## Tips
-**Language**: for non-US English sites, set the required language in the first line of `src/_data/settings.json`.
-Check out the [full list of language and country codes](https://www.fincher.org/Utilities/CountryLanguageList.shtml) to find the appropriate one.
-If you choose Hebrew (he-IL), the site will automatically change the display direction to right-to-left (RTL).
+**Language**: For a non-US English site, set the language in the first line of `src/_data/settings.json`.
+Check out the [complete list of language and country codes](https://www.fincher.org/Utilities/CountryLanguageList.shtml) and copy the appropriate one.
+Setting it to Hebrew (he-IL) does require other fonts, but the layout will automatically change to right-to-left (RTL).

 **Social Image**: you can use a service like [Thumbnail.AI](https://thumbnail.ai) to generate a social image.